alcr33k/CCloak/readme.md

 The first thing you need to do when you have installed the package is to move the file "redirect.php" located in the folder "move-to-webroot" to your actual webroot folder.

+Move the cloak folder to app/src and you are now good to go!

 Now visit webroot/redirect.php and start creating some redirects.
 The package will automatically setup the databses needed.